.: THE TESTIMONY OF KEVIN – An Ex-Jehovah’s Witness Delivered from Homosexuality

 After another year of studying with Jehovah’s Witnesses, I prayed to Jehovah and asked Him to show me the Truth because my feelings weren’t going away.
 I prayed not only to Jehovah, but to Jesus, to Mary, to Buddha and to any other “god” or “saint” I could think of to pray to make sure that I was covering all spiritual avenues.
 I asked:

 “Do Jehovah’s Witnesses have the truth?
 Or was it Catholicism?
-Or Buddhism, etc?”
+Or Buddhism, etc.?”

 I attended the church regularly and studied the Bible with them.
 It was an Independent Oneness Church that denied the Trinity and was very legalistic with a lot of rules to follow.
 This appealed to me because of my Jehovah’s Witness background.
 Yet, even though I accepted Christ in this church, it wasn’t the real Jesus of the Bible.

-My homosexual feelings never really left me, but I quit going to gay bars and I played along with the hype of getting “delivered” by hiding behind body building to look masculine.
+My homosexual feelings never really left me, but I quit going to gay bars and I played along with the hype of getting “delivered” by hiding behind body-building to look masculine.
 The church even ran my story of deliverance in the local papers, and I was featured on a TV show.
 I married a lady in the church and made myself respond to her.
-We had two sons together and lived what appeared to others as normal, happy life for about four or five years, but it was all a cover-up.
+We had two sons together and lived what appeared to others as normal, happy lives for about four or five years, but it was all a cover-up.

 In desperation to save our marriage, I got down on my knees and begged her for us to start over by changing churches and considering the possibility of moving out of state.
 She flat out refused and insisted on staying with the support system she had at her church.
 Then, one day I came home from work to find one of our sons black and blue from being beaten by my wife.
 That was the straw that broke the camel’s back.
 I had to do something to prevent the same thing from happening to our sons that had happened to me growing up.
 I reported the abuse to the authorities, divorced my wife, and gained full legal custody of my sons.